-Energean is running three Field Development Programmes, offshore Israel, offshore Northern Greece and Offshore Western Greece and plans to invest more than US $1.5 billion up to 2020.
+Energean is running three Field Development Programmes, offshore Israel, offshore Northern Greece and Offshore Western Greece and plans to invest more than US $2 billion up to 2021.

 Energean made Final Investment Decision for the Karish and Tanin development project in March 2018.
-In December 2017, Energean's subsidiary, Energean Israel, with the financial backing of its partner Kerogen Capital, has received from the Israeli Government the approval for the Field Development Plan (FDP) to to develop the Karish and Tanin fields via a gas FPSO.
+In December 2017, Energean's subsidiary, Energean Israel, with the financial backing of its partner Kerogen Capital, received from the Israeli Government the approval for the Field Development Plan (FDP) to develop the Karish and Tanin fields via a gas FPSO.

 Energean has also received from the Greek Government the approval for the FDP to develop the West Katakolo offshore block, located in Western Greece.
 Commencing environmental and social impact assessment to be submitted in 2018 and the company intends to take FID upon approval.
 First oil expected in 2020

 Energean’s assets are supported by established offshore and onshore infrastructure, consisting of three offshore oil platforms, one gas platform and a comprehensive onshore plant with storage, offshore loading, de‐sulphurisation and power generation facilities.This infrastructure network allows quick and low cost monetization of the reserves.